 I started with a tall 6 inch cake (double barrel– 4 cake layers with cake board after the first two, and doweled beneath.) –

-Then, I frosted the cake with our crusting vanilla buttercream tinted with Americolor Sky Blue.
+Then, I frosted the cake with our crusting Classic Vanilla Buttercream tinted with Americolor Sky Blue.
 We textured it with a small tapered spatula.
 Any frosting would work fine with this very forgiving decorating style.
 I am all about textured buttercream whenever possible! ;0)

 Next, I rolled out my Satin Ice gum paste to approx 1/8 inch and used my two elephant templates to cut out the shapes.
 If you do not have gum paste, you could use fondant which is edible and softer than gum paste.
 I used gum paste because I wanted my elephants to dry firm.

 My smaller elephant is going to hold a bouquet, so while the cut-out was still nice and soft, I curled the end of his trunk.

 I like to let my gum paste pieces dry on parchment.
 It breathes a little better than waxed paper.
 After the elephants were dry on the surface, I knew it was safe to outline them with my Americolor black coloring pen.
 I painted on designs with a “paint” made from coloring gel & a little vodka.
 If you don’t want to use vodka, you can substitute lemon extract. * The colors that I used for my paint were Americolor Sky Blue, Americolor Deep Pink, and Americolor Bright White to lighten my shades a bit.